 Serving People Around the World

-We work with partners locally and globally building relationships and sharing God’s grace.
-We dedicate time, talents and finances to alleviate human suffering, bring justice to an unjust world and reconcile people to a relationship with God the Father through His Son Jesus.
+We work with partners locally and globally, building relationships and sharing God’s grace.
+We dedicate time, talents and finances to alleviate human suffering, bring justice and reconcile people to a relationship with God the Father through His Son Jesus.
+You can help by praying for these ministries, supporting them financially and volunteering for local ministries.

 The group focuses on different ministries in Haiti.
 The team helps children in orphanages and schools, also highlighting medical needs and building projects.
 The Haiti Mission Team works year round planning and fundraising to help with a yearly feeding program, clothing, shoes, school supplies, and personal/medical care items.